 In Captain Cook's day (late 1700s), British ships carried barrels of sauerkraut to ward off scurvy (a vitamin C deficiency).
 The British later switched to limes but German and Dutch ships continued with sauerkraut.
 French and Spanish ships used potatoes for this purpose.

 Buying & Storing: Sauerkraut is available fresh in the refrigerated section of many supermarkets, either in bags or jars.
 It will be on the shelves in metal cans or, more commonly for better brands, in glass jars.
 The two forms are interchangeable in most recipes but the fresh is higher in vitamin C and digestive enzymes.
 Fresh sauerkraut will keep refrigerated for 3 months or so.
 In the jar it should be used within a year because it slowly darkens to an unappetizing color.

 Prep & Cooking: Sauerkraut, either fresh or from a jar, does not need to be cooked and is often eaten that way.
 It is more often cooked, generally in a simple way.
 Cooking time depends on whether a soft or crispy result is desired.
-For a basic recipe with variations see Sauerkraut with Apples & Wine.
+Our Recipes by Ingredients section has some excellent sauerkraut recipes.